What is the cost of acquiring guests to stay in your hotel? The amount is important, and it is also on the rise.

 - Instead of swatting flies, your business group could have spent their break planning their next meeting at your hotel.

 Bed bugs, rodents, cockroaches, mosquitoes and flies are all common hotel pests that can be treated by commercial pest control professionals.
-Terminix® Commercial specializes in treating hotel properties from guest rooms to kitchens to lobbies and all areas in between.
-Terminix Commercial has trained technicians who understand that pests and bed bugs can damage your property as well as your reputation.
+Terminix® specializes in treating hotel properties from guest rooms to kitchens to lobbies and all areas in between.
+Terminix has trained technicians who understand that pests and bed bugs can damage your property as well as your reputation.
 In addition to effective treatments, Terminix can also recommend actions your staff can take to help lower your risk of future pest infestations.

 Don’t gamble your guest acquisition costs by rolling the dice with pest control.
 Play your hand to win repeat business by stacking the deck against pests with a commercial pest control plan.
 Help ensure that customers return to your hotel, but pests don’t.